Facilities, Instruments, and Equipment

 Practice Rooms

-Practice Rooms are located on the ground and second floors of the Music Building and the second floor of the Drama Music Building.
+Practice rooms are located in the basement and second floors of the Music Building and the second floor of the Drama-Music Building.
 Except for those designated for restricted use, practice rooms remain unlocked.
+Practice rooms are open to any UConn affiliates.
+However, the primary purpose of these rooms is to serve the educational and artistic needs of UConn Music Majors who have ultimate priority regarding use.
 Students are asked to observe the following rules for the use of practice rooms:

-- Rooms are to be occupied by five (5) or fewer, with the exception of the practice rooms located on the second floor of Drama Music, which may be occupied by ten (10) or fewer.
+1. Rooms are to be occupied by five (5) or fewer, except for the practice rooms located on the second floor of Drama-Music, which may be occupied by ten (10) or fewer.

-Students may place reservation requests for practice rooms by filling out the Room Reservation Form, found here.
+Students (majors and non-majors) may place reservation requests for larger rehearsal rooms by filling out the Curricular Room Reservation Request or the Extracurricular Room Reservation Request, found here.
+Please note that preference will be given to music majors and curricular activities.

-The Department of Music maintains a computer/music laboratory in room L008 of the Music Library Building.
-The facility houses a number of Macintosh computers equipped with MIDI keyboards, as well as office, sequencing, musical notation, and DAW software.
+The Department of Music maintains a computer/music laboratory in room ZFA008/L008 of the Music Building.
+The facility houses several computers equipped with MIDI keyboards, as well as office, sequencing, musical notation, and DAW software.
 The facility is used by several classes in the department.
-Food and drink is prohibited in this facility, and students are not permitted to install or modify software on department-owned computers.
+Food and drink are prohibited in this facility, and students are not permitted to install or modify software on department-owned computers.

-The department does not lend equipment to students other than those who work as student recordists and those who use the equipment in class work.
+The department does not lend equipment to students other than those who use the equipment in course work.

 von der Mehden Recital Hall

 von der Mehden is the venue for most of the department’s performances, including recitals and concerts.
-It also provides rehearsal space for some ensembles and instructional space for a few of the university’s large lecture classes.
-As the schedule permits, the hall sometimes can be scheduled for individual student practice.
+It also functions as a rehearsal and instructional space for some ensembles.
+As scheduling permits, the hall can sometimes be reserved for individual student practice.

 Lockers